 Those small gestures can go a long way during a pregnancy that feels like it might never end.
 Something simple can be a huge bright spot during an otherwise stressful time.
-Supportive comments can make a difference as well.
+Supportive comments can also make a difference.
 Hearing, “You look great!”
 Or being asked, “How are you feeling?” can make a pregnant woman feel that she is seen and valued.
 The excitement from all is palpable.
 The impending arrival of a new baby brings joy and happiness in many ways.

 Oh, How the Tides Turn

 Once the baby is here, it is incredible how the tide shifts.
 No longer is the focus on the expectant mother, but all eyes are on the new bundle of joy and soaking up all the details surrounding the new baby.
-For new moms, this shift can come in fast and furious.
+For new mothers, this shift can come on quickly and unexpectedly.

 It has been nice getting all the support and special attention that comes with carrying a child for nine months.
 Hormones are hard at work, and it helps on an emotional and mental level to be given those signs and words of support to keep ourselves calm through the ups and downs of pregnancy.
 Once the new baby arrives, those postpartum hormones surge faster than ever.
-But this time, we are not the focus anymore.
+However, this time, we are no longer the focus.
 Some questions and comments might be directed at the new mother.
-But the sole focus often centers on the newest kid in town.
+But the sole focus often centers on the newest kid on the block.

 As a result, here is the plea from new mothers everywhere: please ask us how we are doing!
-Please know that while we are so excited that the baby is here.
-We know you are too.
-But we are tired, and we are sore.
+Please know that while we are so excited the baby is here, we know you are too.
+But we are tired and sore.
 Our bodies are aching and bleeding and stitched up in places we don’t even want to look at.
 We haven’t slept in days.
 Knowing how little sleep we have in the foreseeable future is enough to make our blood pressure spike.
 We need a shower in the worst way.
 And we are already overwhelmed by the nonstop decisions that need our attention (did we fill out the paperwork for the baby’s Social Security card correctly?).

 Tips for Helping a New Mother Feel Supported

-We love how much you love our baby and are thankful for the immediate spoiling and excitement surrounding this incredible time.
-But please, please, don’t forget about us while welcoming our little bundles of joy.
-Here are some ways that you can help new mothers feel extra supported during this wonderful and overwhelming time:
+We love how much you love our baby and are thankful for the excitement and spoiling that come with such a special time.
+But please, don’t forget about us while welcoming our little bundles of joy.
+Here are a few simple ways you can help new mothers feel more supported during this wonderful and overwhelming season:

 1. Ask questions that don’t have to do with the baby.

-Bonus points if it is a fun and juicy conversation and doesn’t require much sleep to participate.
+Bonus points if it sparks an easy, light conversation that doesn’t require much energy.

 Often, the support and check-ins taper off drastically a week or two after the baby is born.
 I always felt so “seen” and supported when family and friends checked in weeks after we had settled in at home.